 Symptoms of an allergic reaction include:

-- skin rash
+- Skin rash

-- back pain
+- Back pain

-- shortness of breath
+- Shortness of breath

-- high temperature or chills
+- Fever or chills

 If you have a severe reaction, treatment will be stopped immediately.

-If you have a reaction, medication can be given before future treatments to reduce the risk of further reactions.
+Medication can be given before future treatments to reduce the risk of further reactions.

 You shouldn’t have any live vaccines while you’re having chemotherapy.
-Live vaccines include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.
+Live vaccines include mumps, measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.